subhojit777/imag/doc/src/09020-changelog.md

     * `imag-view` uses the configuration file now to find the command to call for viewing the entry.
 This way one can view the entry in an editor or the browser or on the toaster.
+    * The logger is now able to handle multiple destinations (file and "-" for stderr)

 ## 0.4.0